Jair Catuy

-Jair Ibrahim Catuy Arosemena (born 28 January 1992) is a Panamanian professional football player who plays as a center forward for CD Universitario and the Panama national team.
+Jair Ibrahim Catuy Arosemena (born 28 January 1992) is a Panamanian professional football player who plays as a center forward for A.B.B. and the Panama national team.

 Club career

 C.D.
 Plaza Amador

 Catuy made his debut with the Plaza Amador team in the First Division of Panama.

 C.A.
 Independiente

 Catuy was signed by C.A.
 Independiente of La Chorrera in December 2013, to play the 2014 Clausura Tournament.

 Santa Gema F.C.

 Catuy spend his time with Santa Gema F.C., which was very profitable, as he saw a lot of minutes and scored many goals.
 He became champion of the 2016–2017 Cup Tournament, and stood out as a promising player of Panamanian soccer.

 Chorrillo F.C

 At Chorrillo F.C, Catuy played in the 2017 CONCACAF League.

 Tauro F.C.

 Catuy signed for Tauro F.C. in 2019, played a total of 27 games between the league and international tournaments, scoring 10 goals and becoming champion of two tournaments.